rafaelmsoares/rafaelmsoares.github.io/virt/kvm-mmu.md

 ﻿# Studying the KVM MMU with ftrace

-The goal here is to get an overview of the KVM memory management internals by analyzing the tracing output of ftrace for the execution of [a minimal KVM example](https://github.com/dpw/kvm-hello-world){:target="_blank"}
+The goal here is to get an overview of the KVM MMU internals by analyzing the tracing output of ftrace for the execution of [a minimal KVM example](https://github.com/dpw/kvm-hello-world){:target="_blank"}
 (`kvm-hello-world`), on an Intel architecture, running Linux 5.18.4.
 Our analysis focuses on the KVM MMU with support for two dimensional paging (TDP), also known as Second-Level Address Translation (SLAT).
 On Intel architecture this technology is called Extended Page Tables (EPT):

 > The extended page-table mechanism (EPT) is a feature that can be used to support the virtualization of physical